Fred Durst: Start of film career (2006–2009)

 While Limp Bizkit was on hiatus, Durst began working in independent films.
 In 2006, Durst costarred in the film Population 436.
 His directorial debut, The Education of Charlie Banks, was released the following year.
-The film, which starred Jesse Eisenberg, Chris Marquette and Jason Ritter, received mixed reviews; Rotten Tomatoes gave the film a score of 48% based on reviews from 31 critics.
-The website's consensus stated, "Unevenness and earnestness mire this otherwise sweet, surprising coming of age drama."
+The film, which starred Jesse Eisenberg, Chris Marquette, and Jason Ritter, received mixed reviews; Rotten Tomatoes gave the film a score of 48% based on reviews from 31 critics.
+The website's consensus stated, "Unevenness and earnestness mire this otherwise sweet, surprising [coming-of-age] drama."
 A second directorial effort, The Longshots, starring Ice Cube and Keke Palmer, was released in 2008.
 Rotten Tomatoes gave the film a score of 41% based on 71 reviews, with the site's consensus indicating that the film was "a largely formulaic affair, rarely deviating from the inspirational sports movie playbook."
 The same year, Durst appeared as a bartender in two episodes of the television medical drama House, M.D.

 Limp Bizkit reunion (2009–present)

 In 2009, the original lineup of Limp Bizkit reunited and began touring.
-Durst announced that they had begun to record a new album, Gold Cobra.
+Durst announced that the band had begun to record a new album, Gold Cobra.
 The album was released on June 28, 2011, receiving mixed reviews.
 It peaked at number 16 on the Billboard 200.

 In 2012, Durst appeared on the Insane Clown Posse cover album Smothered, Covered & Chunked on a cover of AMG's "Bitch Betta Have My Money".
 In February 2012, Lil Wayne announced in a radio interview that Limp Bizkit had signed to his label, Cash Money Records, which Durst confirmed on his Twitter page.
-A few months later Durst was featured alongside Lil Wayne and Birdman on the Kevin Rudolf song "Champions", which peaked in the top 10 on iTunes.
+A few months later, Durst was featured alongside Lil Wayne and Birdman on the Kevin Rudolf song "Champions," which peaked in the top 10 on iTunes.

 Originally, Durst was to direct and produce the film Pawn Shop Chronicles, starring Paul Walker; but Wayne Kramer was later chosen to direct the film.
 In 2014, Durst shot three commercials for the website eHarmony, In February 2018, Durst began filming The Fanatic, starring John Travolta.

 Personal life

 Relationships and children

-While serving in the Navy, Durst was stationed in Oakland, California, where he married his first wife Rachel Tergesen in 1990.
+While serving in the Navy, Durst was stationed in Oakland, California, where he married his first wife, Rachel Tergesen, in 1990.
 They had a daughter.
 Durst and Tergesen divorced in 1993 following a domestic disturbance in which the couple engaged in a heated argument.
 Durst was later arrested and charged with disorderly conduct, receiving a fine of $5,000.

 Durst has a son with his ex-girlfriend, actress Jennifer Thayer.

-In 2009, Durst married Esther Nazarov and split after three months.
+In 2009, Durst married Esther Nazarov, but they split up after three months.
 Durst married his third wife, make-up artist Kseniya Beryazina, in 2012.
 They filed for divorce in September 2018 and finalized it in 2019.
 Durst married again in 2022.